brewithus/webapp/CONTRIBUTE.md

 # CONTRIBUTION GUIDE

+## Getting Started

+Welcome to the project!
+We're building an application using Next.js, TailwindCSS, and shadcn/ui.
+Here's a brief overview to help you get started with contributing:

+- **Next.js:** We use Next.js for both our server-side and client-side rendering, leveraging its powerful features for SEO, performance, and developer experience.
+Familiarize yourself with the [Next.js Documentation](https://nextjs.org/docs) to understand how routing and page creation work.
+Pay special attention to the file structure under the `/pages` directory, as it directly correlates with the app's routing.

+- **TailwindCSS:** Our styling is powered by TailwindCSS, a utility-first CSS framework that allows for rapid UI development.
+Our project customizes Tailwind's default configuration using the `tailwind.config.js` file and defines global styles in `styles/global.css`.
+Learn more about TailwindCSS by visiting the [official documentation](https://tailwindcss.com/docs).
+When contributing UI changes, ensure your modifications adhere to the established color themes and respond appropriately to both light and dark modes, as defined in our global CSS variables.

+- **shadcn/ui:** We use components from shadcn/ui to build our UI efficiently.
+This library provides a set of customizable components that fit well with our design system.
+While you're encouraged to use and modify these components, please ensure your changes do not break existing functionalities.
+Check out the [shadcn/ui documentation](https://ui.shadcn.com/docs) for more information on available components and usage guidelines.
+Check the "pre-installed" components in `components/ui/` folder before install any new component.

 ## Branching Strategy and Pull Requests

-Our project utilizes two main branches to manage the development and release of the application:

-- **`prod` (Production Branch):** This branch contains code that has been fully tested and is ready to be deployed to production.
-It represents the stable version of our application.
+- **Branching:** We operate with two main branches:

+  - `prod` (Production Branch): Contains code ready for production deployment.
-- **`latest` (Latest Development Branch):** This branch serves as the primary development branch.
-All new features, enhancements, and bug fixes are merged into this branch before being considered for release.
+  - `latest` (Latest Development Branch): The primary development branch for all new features, enhancements, and fixes.

-### Contributing Through Pull Requests (PRs)

-To contribute to the project, please follow these steps:

-1. **Branch off from `latest`:** Always create your feature or bugfix branch from the `latest` branch.
-This ensures that you're working with the most recent development code.

-2. **Naming Your Branch:** Use a descriptive name for your branch that reflects the feature or fix you're working on.
-For example, `feature/add-coffee-shop-filters` or `fix/map-display-issue`.

-3. **Submitting a Pull Request:** Once your work is complete and tested locally, submit a pull request to merge your branch into the `latest` branch.
-Ensure your PR title and description clearly describe the changes and any implications they have on the project.

-4. **Review Process:** Pull requests require a thorough review by at least one team member.
-This process ensures that all code is consistent with the project's standards and objectives.
-Feedback may be given, and revisions may be required before the PR is approved.

-5. **Merging:** After your PR has been reviewed and approved, it will be merged into the `latest` branch.
-Periodically, after thorough testing and verification, changes from the `latest` branch will be merged into the `prod` branch for release.
+- **Contributing:** To contribute, branch off from `latest`, use descriptive branch names (e.g., `feature/add-coffee-shop-filters`), and submit a pull request (PR) back into `latest` once your work is complete.
+PRs require at least one review.

-### Guidelines
+## Guidelines

-- Ensure your code adheres to the project's coding standards and guidelines.
+- Adhere to the project's coding standards and guidelines.
-- Keep your branches focused on a single feature or fix to simplify the review process.
+- Focus branches on single features or fixes.
-- Regularly sync your branch with the `latest` branch to avoid conflicts.
+- Regularly sync with `latest` to minimize conflicts.
-- Provide detailed and meaningful commit messages.
+- Write clear, meaningful commit messages.
-- Document any changes or additions to the project's documentation as necessary.
+- Update documentation as needed.

+By following these guidelines, you'll help maintain the quality and consistency of the project.
+Thank you for your contribution!